flamendless/arson.lua/README.md

 or if it is nested in a directory: `local arson = require("folder.folder.arson")`

+You can check the [main.lua](https://github.com/flamendless/arson.lua/blob/master/main.lua) as an example.
+It has descriptive comments.

 ## Custom Data/Class Prerequisite

 Your class or object must have the public field `type`.
 This will be used by Arson to determine whether a table stored in the data is to be encoded/decoded